borkod/CYC2025/presentation.md

 - Reducing the need for separate AWS credentials and improving security with centralized user management.

 - AWS IAM enables issuance of temporary security credentials through AWS Security Token Service (STS).
-- Ideal for situations requiring short-term access to AWS resources, such as third-party apps or external contractors.
 - Temporary credentials are automatically revoked after a set time, reducing the risk of stale access permissions.

 -->